pguyot/arm-runner-action/README.md

 Practically, this setting allows constructs like `${VARIABLE_NAME}` instead of `${{ env.VARIABLE_NAME }}` within the command set.

+#### `export_github_env`

+Enables `$GITHUB_ENV` for commands in the image and exports its contents on completion to subsequent tasks.
+This option is an alternative to using a file-based artifact for passing the results of commands outside the image environment.

+Note this parameter does not enable importing any contents written to `$GITHUB_ENV` ahead of running the commands.
+For that, use `import_github_env`.

 ### Outputs

 #### `image`